singhtaran1005/singhtaran1005/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working at DSCKIIT and STUDGENIE
+- 🔭 I’m currently working at DSCKIIT
 - 🌱 I’m currently learning spring boot and AWS
 - 👯 I’m looking to collaborate on projects with ML integration with flutter and backend projects
 - 🤔 I’m looking for help with retrofit and room